 Dogs suffering from this eye condition will have red and cloudy eyes accompanied by an abnormal ocular discharge.
 They may be lethargic, depressed, and start showing signs of vision impairment such as stumbling over and bumping into normal objects.

 Other early signs include changes in the appearance of the pupils, which may be dilated and not contract quickly in response to light.
 When these symptoms occur, it is important for the dog owner to seek veterinary advice as soon as possible to reduce the risk of irreversible damage and blindness.

 Usually, analgesics will be prescribed to relieve the pain and discomfort associated with this condition.
 Medications that decrease fluid production and promote drainage are also necessary to treat the increased intraocular pressure.
-While there are no known ways of preventing glaucoma, taking your dog for regular eye check up is the most effective way to reduce the overall risk of its development.
-Besides, a healthy diet which is high in antioxidants such as beta-carotene and vitamins could also benefit your dog and delay the development of glaucoma.
+While there are no known ways of preventing glaucoma, taking your dog for a regular eye check-up is the most effective way to reduce the overall risk of its development.
+Besides, a healthy diet that is high in antioxidants such as beta-carotene and vitamins could also benefit your dog and delay the development of glaucoma.

 4. CHERRY EYE

 Cherry eye, a condition that causes dogs to develop a red bulge in their eyes, is one of the common dog eye problems.
 Affected dogs may suffer from eye dryness, swelling, and pain.
 The reasons which cause cherry eye is not well understood, but it is thought that the cause could be from a parasite, bacterial infection, cancer, dermatitis, or possible sun damage.
 Besides, genetics also play a large role in the development of the disease as it is commonly associated with a congenital weakness of the connective tissues around the third eyelid.